MAKE Farm Camp

 Caroline Feeney

 Caroline is an environmental educator with over 10 years of experience designing and leading hands-on learning programs for youth.
 She has worked in schools, nonprofits, and university settings, specializing in experiential education, social-emotional development, and environmental stewardship.
 She is a certified Wilderness First Responder with training in CPR/First Aid and holds a Master’s degree in Social Innovation from the University of San Diego.
 At MAKE Camp, Caroline brings a deep commitment to cultivating joy, curiosity, and connection through nature-based experiences.
-She can’t wait to spend the summer sharing the farm with campers and creating unforgettable memories outdoors.
+She can’t wait to spend time with campers and creating unforgettable memories outdoors.

 For additional questions and concerns, please contact: